qunitjs/node-qunit/readme.md

     });

 ## Debbugging
-Use stderr if you want to debug something  while running via quni.
+Use stderr if you want to debug something  while running via qunit.
+	console.error("This will not brake qunit report");
+	// or
     require("util").debug("This will not brake qunit report");

 ## Writing tests